vltr/bckgrndfy/README.md

     height: 200, // Height of the generated canvas
     cellSize: 30, // Expect size of triangle blocks, actual size will be randomized by variance parameter
     variance: 0.75, // Defined how much to randomize the block size
-    palette: [chroma.]DEFAULT_PALETTE, // Palette of the canvas, this directly influence the generated result, by default we use ColorBrewer for chroma.js
+    palette: /* from chroma */ DEFAULT_PALETTE, // Palette of the canvas, this directly influence the generated result, by default we use ColorBrewer for chroma.js
     shareColor: true, // If set to true, x and y will share the same palette.
 Recommend to keep it 'true', using different palette sometime will make the graph too messy.
     lineWidth: 1 // Line width of the triangles
 }